Cardiomyopathies

 Arrhythmogenic cardiomyopathy

 Arrhythmogenic cardiomyopathy happens when parts of the heart muscle are gradually replaced with scar or fatty tissue.
-This can disrupt the heart’s electrical signals and lead to arrhythmias, which are irregular heartbeats.
+This can disrupt the heart’s electrical signals and lead to arrhythmias

 Each type can vary in severity and how it affects daily life.
 A thorough assessment helps your specialist determine the exact type and plan the most appropriate approach to care.